solid/process/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Code of Conduct Commmittee by contacting any of its members:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Code of Conduct Committee by contacting any of its members:

 * [Osmar Olivo](https://gitter.im/oolivo): oz@inrupt.com
 * [Virginia Balseiro](https://gitter.im/VirginiaBalseiro):